 The SPRFMO Observer Programme (SPRFMO OP) shall apply to fishing vessels flying the flag of a Member or CNCP and fishing in the Convention Area, excluding vessels exclusively operating as carrier vessels or transshipment vessels.
 The Commission will address the applicability of the SPRFMO OP to carrier vessels and transshipment vessels at a later date.

 The SPRFMO OP shall consist of independent and impartial observers sourced from observer programmes or service providers accredited by the Commission, for the collection of the information specified in Paragraph 17 below of this CMM.
-The SPRFMO OP, without compromising the quality of the collected information, shall share information with other regional and national observer programmes, as appropriate, and consistent with the Commission’s confidentiality rules.
+The SPRFMO OP, without compromising the quality and confidentiality of the collected information, shall share information with other regional and national observer programmes, as appropriate.

-The Commission shall explore and, where feasible, implement other means of collecting information for the SPRFMO OP, including the use of electronic monitoring in place of, or in conjunction with, human observers.
+The Commission shall explore and, where feasible, implement other means of collecting data and information for the SPRFMO OP, including the use of electronic monitoring in place of, or in conjunction with, human observers.

 Consistent with Article 28(1), the SPRFMO OP shall be coordinated by the Secretariat of the Commission and operated in accordance with the standards, rules and procedures detailed in this CMM and its annexes.